nillawafers11/Pokemon-Revival-Revived/README.md

 # The Plan
 I was left with one option -- swap the ROM chip from Pokémon Silver board to a donor board.
 After some research, I came across a [Gameboy hardware database](https://gbhwdb.gekkio.fi/cartridges/mbc3.html) that lists boards that use the same mapper chip [Gameboy hardware database](https://niwanetwork.org/wiki/MBC3_(Game_Boy_mapper)).
 This website was crucial in helping me find a game that could give its life to save another.
 That game was Trade & Battle Card Hero.

 While Pokémon Silver had a board model of DMG-KGDU-10 and Trade & Battle Card Hero had a board model of DMG-KDGU-01, they were functionally the same.
 This is because they shared the same mapper chip.
-All I had to do was swap the ROM chip from the Pokémon Silver board to the Trade & Battle Card Hero board.
+All I had to do was swap the ROM chip (circled in red below) from the Pokémon Silver board to the Trade & Battle Card Hero board.

 ![ROM chip circled in red](https://github.com/nillawafers11/PokemonSilverRevived/blob/main/GB/ROMchip.jpg)

+This was able to be achieved by using a hot air gun, flux, and kapton tape.
+First, cover all components on the board with the kapton tape.
+Kapton tape is a great insulator, meaning that it is good at holding heat and not transferring heat.
+This will protect the other components from potentially being damaged by the heat, or being desoldered off the board from the heat of the heat gun.
+Next, apply a liberal amount of flux on the legs of the ROM chip.
+Flux allows the solder to flow more uniformly over surfaces without balling up.

+Side note: I made the mistake of not covering ALL components with kapton tape and I ended up accidentally desoldering a capacitor (C3 as denoted on the board).

+After applying heat for about a minute onto the ROM chip, the solder was loose enough to remove the chip.